SAP-samples/cloud-cap-samples/README.md

 ```
 > While running this will have `@capire:registry=http://localhost:4444` set with npmrc.

-2. Install one of the @capire packages wherever you like, e.g.:
+2. Install one of the @capire packages wherever you like, for example:

 ```sh
 npm add @capire/common @capire/bookshop
 ```